ALBA-Synchrotron/bl09-imaging/README.md

-**txrm2nexus**
+**bl09-imaging**

+**Image/Signal processing for BL09-Mistral Synchrotron Beamline Laboratory (formats: hdf5, mrc, xrm/txrm)

-**This project allows to process in many ways images in hdf5 format.
-Moreover it allows to convert from xrm/txrm formats into hdf5 format.
-It has been developed at ALBA Synchrotron Light Source, and it is mainly used for image processing purposes at BL09-Mistral Tomography and Spectroscopy Beamline.**
+It has been developed at ALBA Synchrotron Light Source.
+It is used for image processing purposes at BL09-Mistral Tomography and 2D-Spectroscopy Soft X-Ray Imaging Beamline.

+A big part of the project involving the hdf5 image processing is generic, making it possible to be deployed and used in other Laboratories & Beamlines**

-Some of the applications present on the package, allow the conversion from xrm to hdf5 files:
+Some of the applications present on the package are:
 - hdf2h5
 - xrm2nexus
 - txrm2nexus